matter-labs/era-contracts/docs/Overview.md

 It is a temporary solution to prevent any significant impact of the validator hot key leakage, while the network is in the Alpha stage.

+This contract consists of four main functions `commitBlocks`, `proveBlocks`, `executeBlocks`, and `revertBlocks`, that can be called only by the validator.

+When the validator calls `commitBlocks`, the same calldata will be propogated to the zkSync contract (`DiamondProxy` through `call` where it invokes the `ExecutorFacet` through `delegatecall`), and also a timestamp is assigned to these blocks to track the time these blocks are commited by the validator to enforce a delay between committing and execution of blocks.
+Then, the validator can prove the already commited blocks regardless of the mentioned timestamp, and again the same calldata (related to the `proveBlocks` function) will be propogated to the zkSync contract.
+After, the `executionDelay` is elapsed, the validator is allowed to call `executeBlocks` to propogate the same calldata to zkSync contract.

 #### Allowlist